 - A driver is convicted of an alcohol related violation.

 - A driver is convicted of a drug related violation.

 - A DMV hearing determines a driver refused a drug or sobriety test.

-We think the best course of action is to never plead guilty to a traffic ticket but instead seek a reduction.
+The best course of action is to never plead guilty to a traffic ticket without consulting an attorney to discover all the possible consequences.
 We have helped thousands of drivers with their tickets and we invite your call to discuss your ticket.
 If you have already pleaded guilty and you are now facing a driver responsibility assessment, we may still be able to help you.
-We may be able to reopen the case and negotiate a reduction with a coram nobis motion to the court.
-Please call us (315) 364-1155 now to discuss this option.
+It may be possible to reopen the case and negotiate a reduction with a formal motion to the court.

 Read more at the New York DMV